koto-moya/fromthetransistor/transistors.md

 ### Lesson 1.2.6: Abstraction, Abstraction, Abstraction

 By now you should notice that these logical ops have predictable outputs which makes calculating them over and over wasteful in terms of compute.
 This is where LUTs come in.
-Rather than having logic cells calculate the output value of their respectiove truth tables LUTs stores the output values in a map like structure (actually not sure about this) where their corresponding inputs are the keys to the map.
+Rather than having logic cells calculate the output value of their respective truth tables LUTs stores the output values in a map like structure (actually not sure about this) where their corresponding inputs are the keys to the map.
 This allows the processor to complete these logic gate "calculations" in O(1) time.
 In practice LUTs are implemented as NxM bit RAM that can be overwritten by the programmer.
 This is what gives FPGAs their power.

 I now realize that the bridge from logic and the physical starts at the switch.
 Of course, a switch can be made of really any physical gating process, people have made computers out of water, pipes and valves, what gives the transistor the advantage is the ability to scale it down.
 A water based computer would be far too large even with the use of microfluidics.
-Quite literaly, the transistor (really the Buffer) is the physical analog of the logcal bit of information.
+Quite literally, the transistor (really the Buffer) is the physical analog of the logical bit of information.
 This fact alone is what allows for large scale compute to happen.

 ### Lesson 1.2.7: Logic cells from First Principles